14. The KENTON COUNTY GOVERNMENT CENTER

 the southwest corner of the second floor (for the Riedlin-Schott Community Room), the northern portion of the third floor and bar, the circular bar, the fourth floor and the fifth floor.

-On August 21,2018, updated renderings by the Turner team were provided as shown below.
-Some changes were that the staircase was removed from 12th Street to the main parking lot in the front of the building, the outdoor umbrella area next to this staircase was deleted, and there is no longer a secondary front entrance in the middle of the tower building.
-Also, the back of the new building has some different heights and the back entrance is along a graded area, not a wall.
+On August 21,2018, updated renderings by the Turner team were provided, as shown below.
+Some of the changes included the removal of the staircase from 12th Street to the main parking lot in the front of the building, as well as the outdoor umbrella area next to this staircase; there was also no longer a secondary front entrance in the middle of the tower building.
+In addition, the back of the new building had some different heights and the back entrance was set along a graded area, not a wall.
 The parking areas were also increased and slightly modified both in front and back, and some signage was added on top of the north side of the new building.

 The new county complex was expected to cost about $25 million, contain a total of about 90,000 square feet and accommodate approximately 350 employees.
-This office space was not only more functional for the county employees combining multiple departments, but it provided much easier access and parking for residents and others needing to visit these county facilities.
-The address of the property was changed from 1200 Jillian's Way to 1840 Simon Kenton Way to reflect the the namesake of the county.
+This office space was not only more functional for the county employees - combining multiple departments - but it also provided much easier access and parking for residents and others needing to visit these county facilities.
+The address of the property was changed from 1200 Jillian's Way to 1840 Simon Kenton Way, reflecting the namesake of the county.

 THE COMPLETED KENTON COUNTY GOVERNMENT CENTER

-In the summer of 2019, employees began moving into the e new complex.
-As the project was nearing completion there was a change in the name of the development from the Kenton County Administration Building (KCAB) to the Kenton County Government Center (KCGC).
-This new name distinguished itself from the former KCAB to indicate that the project consisted of more than one building (actually north and south buildings) and, with a collection of all county departments, that it was the center of the county government.
+In the summer of 2019, employees began moving into the new complex.
+As the project was nearing completion, there was a change in the name of the development from the Kenton County Administration Building (KCAB) to the Kenton County Government Center (KCGC).
+This new name distinguished itself from the former KCAB to indicate that the project consisted of more than one building (actually north and south buildings) and that it was the center of the county government, with a collection of all county departments.

-By fall of 2019, five county departments had moved into the complex, but landscaping was not completed until mid-November, and there was still some minor work being done.
+By the fall of 2019, five county departments had moved into the complex, but landscaping was not completed until mid-November and there was still some minor work being completed.
 Photos of the completed complex are below.

 THE DEDICATION AND UNVEILING OF THE BAVARIAN BREWERY EXHIBIT

 On November 15, 2019, the Kenton County Government Center was formally dedicated in a tent located in the parking lot in front of the building.
 After the dedication, an open house provided all in attendance with an opportunity to tour the building, including the unveiling of the Bavarian Brewery Exhibit.
 This exhibit is located in the ground floor of the former Brew House and begins next to the Information Desk.
-The main display is a Brewery Wall (resembling the originally brewery complex before Prohibition) with over 20 windows and more than 60 panes the providing a story book and history of the brewery.
-It starts with its beginning in 1866 until it was closed a century later in 1966, and also traces the history of the brewery property more than 50 years afterwards.
+The main display is a Brewery Wall - resembling the originally brewery complex before Prohibition - with over 20 windows and more than 60 panes that provide a storybook telling of the brewery’s history.
+The exhibit covers the brewery’s beginning in 1866 and continues until it was closed a century later in 1966.
+It also traces the history of the brewery property more than 50 years afterwards.
 A barrel display at the end of the "wall" contains some Bavarian Breweriana, mostly donated from a descendant of the brewery's owners.
-He also created the contents for all of the windows, mostly from family photographs and collectibles he procured and obtained from some others, besides providing financial support for the exhibit.
+He also created the content for all of the windows, mostly from family photographs and collectibles he procured or obtained from others, in addition to providing financial support for the exhibit.
 A virtual tour of the exhibit, providing an image of each window, is stored on OneDrive and can be accessed here.

-As an extension of the Brewery Exhibit, two display cases were building on the second floor directly above the first floor exhibits.
-In addition, a Riedlin-Schott Room, named after the families that owned the Bavarian Brewery for over 80 years and to be used for community purposes, is planned on the far south side of the second floor.
+As an extension of the Brewery Exhibit, two display cases were built on the second floor directly above the first floor exhibits.
+In addition, a Riedlin-Schott Room, named after the families that owned the Bavarian Brewery for over 80 years, on the far south side of the second floor, is intended to be used for community purposes.
 A preliminary rendering of this room can be viewed here.

 The Background photo is the completed Kenton County Government Center in November, 2019,